Tisch Library Style Guide

 • You can contact us 24/7 via email.

-The Library reserves the right to block users who return items late.
+Instead of: You will be blocked if you return items late.
+Try: The Library reserves the right to block users who return items late.

 Use Active Voice